Szpotu/Mini-Games-/README.md

-# Snake-JS-OOP
-The popular game 'Snake' created with OOP method for training purposes /
+# Mini Games - for fun and self-development